WICG/dbsc/DBSCE/Overview.md

       - The allowance for long lived _binding statement_ is possible with _private local key helpers_ where the IDP can use other means to establish fresh proof of possession of the device.
 This is covered in detail in [later sections](#idp-calls-private-local-key-helper).
       - `nonce` also helps prevent the clock skew between servers where IDP and Attestation servers are from different vendors.
 Since the `nonce` sent by the IDP is embedded in the _binding statement_, the IDP will be able to validate `nonce` to ensure the _binding statement_ is issued recently.
       - `nonce` is generated by the IdP/RP as a part of the request, is a random number that MUST be unique, MUST be time sensitive and MUST be verifiable by the issuer.
    - The `Sec-Session-HelperIdList` header contains an _ordered list_ of helper IDs that the browser can use to generate the key.
 The browser must prefer the first available and enabled `HelperId` from the list.
 The browser will then call the Local Key Helper with the `HelperId` to generate the key.
-There is also an optional `HelperCacheTime` which can cache a preferred `HelperId` for the IDP in the browser for a given time.
+There is also an optional `HelperCacheTime` which can cache a `HelperIdList` for the IDP in the browser for a given time.

 1. **Key and Binding Statement Generation (steps 3-7):** The Local Key Helper generates the key and the binding statement.
 AIK refers to the `Attestation Key` described [above](#attestation-key).
 The binding statement is expected to contain `nonce`(challenge) sent by the IdP, the thumbprint(a cryptographic hash digest) of the `publicKey`(public part of the [binding key](#binding-key)), and any extra claims that the IdP wants to send.